 Who is Eligible for this Program?

-As previously stated, Study in Palestine does not discriminate on any basis; this includes nationality, ethnicity, religion, gender, sexual orientation or by any other discernable means.
-Study in Palestine has a long history of welcoming people from around the globe, from all walks of life, and from all backgrounds and identities.
+Study in Palestine does not discriminate based on nationality, ethnicity, religion, gender, sexual orientation, or any other criteria.
+We have a longstanding tradition of welcoming individuals from diverse backgrounds and identities.
 All are welcome!

 Are There Any Criteria for This Program?

-Participants in the Study Levantine Arabic Program must meet three main criteria.
-Firstly, students must be within the age range of 18-70.
-Exceptions to this age restriction can be considered with special permission from the Center’s director.
+Participants in the Study Levantine Arabic Program must be aged 18-70, though exceptions may be granted with special permission from the Center’s director.

-Additionally, prospective Arabic students must have colloquial knowledge of English and/or Arabic, as these constitute the primary languages used throughout the intensive immersion Arabic program.
-Lastly, we expect all participants to have a positive attitude, an open mind, and eagerness to learn.
+Prospective Arabic students should have a basic knowledge of English and/or Arabic, as these are the main languages used in the immersion program.
+We also expect participants to have a positive attitude, an open mind, and a willingness to learn.

 General Criteria for Participants: